Frequently Asked Question

 We encourage anyone who feels that they have the qualities to become a good resource parent to contact us.
 Individuals or couples, married or unmarried, are welcome to inquire about becoming resource parents.
 We welcome same-sex couples as well.
 Prospective resource parents can rent or own their homes or apartments.
 To qualify for being a resource parent, one must be over the age of 21, have a legal independent source of income, have appropriate space in their home, be able to provide transportation and be able to pass a background and medical screen.
 All individuals in the home over 18 must be able to pass the background and medical screens.

-4. How do I talk to my other children about my interest/decision?
+6. How do I talk to my other children about my interests/decision?

 The first step to talking with your other children is to make sure that you fully explain what foster care means.
 Helping your other children learn about foster care, in terms they can understand, will allow them to ask questions and learn more about what motivates you to be interested in fostering.
 It is important to help your child understand that a foster youth does not replace them in your home nor does it replace your feeling for them.
 Discussions about your interest are also good times to share the realities of foster care.
 Helping your child, at their own developmental level, understand different behavior they may witness and learning more about trauma can make transitions easier.
 Allowing your children to be a part of the process from beginning to end is a good way to help them understand more about why you chose to follow this path.